 Eligibility: The benefits package available to you depends on the type of job you have, the percentage of time you work and the length of your appointment determine your benefits package.
 Visit UC Eligibility for more details.

 Explanation of Benefits: After you get care, Medicare will send you a Medicare Explanation of Benefits.
 It tells you what the provider billed Medicare, Medicare’s approved amount, the amount Medicare paid, and what you have to pay.
 Anthem will send you a separate Explanation of Benefits that provides information about how your claim was paid, including how much you owe or will be reimbursed.

 Generic drugs: Approved by the FDA as a therapeutic equivalent to the brand name drug.
 Most generic drugs are listed under “generic.”
 Drugs listed under generic have the same active ingredient as the brand name versions but at a lower cost.
-For more information about generic drugs and costs, visit Anthem.

 Hospice services: Services provided to support end-of-life care when the patient’s condition is terminal and can no longer receive curative treatment.
 Support services are also provided to the patient’s family members.

 Network providers: A state-licensed health care provider who has contracted with a health care plan and has agreed to certain rates.
 In most cases, you pay less and receive a higher level of benefits when you use in-network providers (Anthem Blue Cross).
 Check your plan for coverage details.